-Kim calls for North Korean military to be constantly ready to smash US-led invasion plot
+N. Korea’s Kim calls for readiness to smash US-led invasion plot, as US trains with South and Japan

 During his Navy Day speech, Kim said that military units of each service would be given new weaponry in line with the government’s decision to expand the operation of tactical nuclear weapons.
 He said the navy would become “a component of the state nuclear deterrence carrying out the strategic duty.”

-This suggests North Korea would deploy new nuclear-capable missiles to his navy and other military services.
+This suggests North Korea would deploy new nuclear-capable missiles to its navy and other military services.

+State media reports and photos showed Kim visiting the navy headquarters with his daughter, reportedly named Ju Ae and aged about 10.
+It was her first public appearance since mid-May.
+Kim has brought her to a series of public events since November, sparking speculation about her political status.

+South Korean officials say Kim hasn’t anointed her as his heir.
+They believe Kim likely attempts to use his daughter’s public appearance as a way to show his people that one of his children would one day inherit his power in what would be the country’s third hereditary power transfer.